 If a student fails a course for any reason, alternative options may exist for making up the course.
-Students should contact the registrar for more details.
+Students should contact the VP of Academic Affairs for more details.

-Please note standard tuition does not cover the cost of re-taking a failed course.
-Course retakes must be paid for according to per credit rates (i.e., \$400 per credit).
+Course retakes must be paid for according to per credit rates (i.e., \$350 per credit).